CODE OF CONDUCT FOR

 Directors and committee members are prohibited from harassing or threatening employees, vendors, directors, committee members, and owners, whether verbally, physically or otherwise.

-5. Professional Behavior.
+5. Proper Decorum.
 Directors and committee members are obligated to act with proper decorum.
 Although they may disagree with the opinions of others on the board or committee, they must act with respect and dignity and not make personal attacks on others.
 Accordingly, directors and committee members must focus on issues, not personalities and conduct themselves with courtesy toward each other and toward employees, managing agents, vendors and members of the association.
 Directors shall act in accordance with board decisions and shall not act unilaterally or contrary to the board’s decisions.

-C. WHEN CONFLICTS ARISE
+C. WHEN CONFLICTS OF INTEREST ARISE.

 Situations may arise that are not expressly covered by this policy or where the proper course of action is unclear.
 Directors and committee members should immediately raise such situations with the board.
 If appropriate, the board will seek guidance from the association’s legal counsel.

 1. Disclosure & Recusal.
 Directors and committee members must immediately disclose the existence of any conflict of interest, whether their own or others.
 Directors and committee members must withdraw from participation in decisions in which they have a material interest.

 2. Violations of Policy.
 Directors and committee members who violate the association’s ethic’s policy are deemed to be acting outside the course and scope of their authority.
 Anyone in violation of this policy may be subject to immediate disciplinary action, including, but not limited to: